+In reality, savvy business owners know to get a valuation every single year.
+After all, if you aren’t appraising the worth of your company each year, how do you display your company’s growth?
+It also serves as “insurance” for when the hiccups in life happen like accidents, divorces and natural disasters.
 If you’re even remotely entertaining the idea of selling your business obviously the first step is to get a business valuation.
 But smart entrepreneurs know to start the valuation before they plan on selling.
 This way, you are able to make changes to improve the worth of your brand and to end up with a higher selling price when you do eventually sell it.
 If you do ever decide to sell, knowing your resale value is the most important initial step.

 *Pro tip: If you’re planning on selling your business, you should get your company valuation 2-4 years prior to when you actually put it on the market.

 Having periodic business valuations is a good way to measure your company’s success.
 It helps you analyze the areas that could use improving.
 If you aren’t aware of your business’s current market value, there is no provable results.
 If your value is in decline, valuations serve as an introductory tool for strategically planning solutions.
 Valuation experts will help offer insight into different scenarios and help forecast the future of your business.